-Most Paralegal programs are condensed into 1-2 years.
-You will cover a lot of ground as you prepare to write the Ontario Paralegal Licensing exam.
+Most paralegal programs are condensed into one to two years.
+You will cover a lot of ground as you prepare to write the Ontario paralegal licensing exam.

 The fast pace of training is excellent preparation for the real world of legal work.
 Paralegals often deal with tight deadlines and busy schedules.

-Note: If you want to represent clients independently, you must pass the exam and earn your paralegal license.
-If you prefer to work as a legal assistant, you do not need the license.
+Note: If you want to represent clients independently, you must pass the exam and earn your paralegal licence.
+If you prefer to work as a legal assistant, you do not need the licence.

 4. Integrity and Professional ethics